Both cerebral palsy and autism are spectrum disorders, meaning that they involve a wide range of symptoms and severities.

 - Delay in or complete lack of speech

-- Being extremely particular about how things are done and stubborn about change
+- Being extremely particular about how things are done and resisting change

 - Hypersensitivity to sounds or touch